quicwg/base-drafts/draft-ietf-quic-qpack.md

 {: title="Dynamic Table Indexing - Post-Base References"}

-If the decoder encounters a reference to an entry which has already been dropped from the table or which is greater than the declared Largest Reference, this MUST be treated as a stream error of type `HTTP_QPACK_DECOMPRESSION_FAILED` error code.
+If the decoder encounters a reference to an entry which has already been dropped from the table or which is greater than the declared Largest Reference (see
+{{absolute-index}}), this MUST be treated as a stream error of type `HTTP_QPACK_DECOMPRESSION_FAILED` error code.
 If this reference occurs on the control stream, this MUST be treated as a session error.

 ## Avoiding Head-of-Line Blocking in HTTP/QUIC {#overview-hol-avoidance}